 An Eye for Fast Ocean Chemistry»

-For US Naval Officers, the online application opens July 1 and deadline to apply is October 1.
-For doctoral students, the online application will open by October 1 this year and the deadline to apply is December 15.
+For US Naval Officers, the online application opened July 1 and deadline to apply was October 1.
+For doctoral students, applications for the 2023-2024 class have closed.
+The application portal for 2024-2025 will open in Fall 2023, and the deadline for all application materials is anticipated to be December 15 2023 by 11:59PM Eastern Standard Time.

 Why choose the MIT-WHOI Joint Program?